gracelang/language/spec.md

 and `dogMove`; as a result, nyssa will `move` either like a dog or a cat, depending on a random variable.

+### Default Methods

+Many objects conventionally implement a number of _default methods_ by inheriting from the **`graceObject`** trait.
+In particular, the objects created by the `class` syntax inherit from `graceObject` if no **inherits** clause is supplied (but not objects created by the `trait` syntax or by `object` constructors): programmers can of course override some of these implementations, or write those methods _ab initio_.
+The [type Object] conventionally defines a type containing all the default methods.

 # Method Requests

 Grace is a pure object-oriented language.
 Everything in the language is an object, and all computation proceeds by _requesting_ an object—the receiver of the request—to execute a method with a particular *name*.
 The response of the receiver is to execute the method, and to return as an answer the value returned by the execution of the method.

 Grace distinguishes the act of *requesting* a method (what Smalltalk calls “sending a message”), and *executing* that method.
 Requesting a method